The Perfect Santa Fe Weekend Trip: Food, Culture and Hiking Nearby

 Spend your first day enjoying the art and culture that the city has to offer.

-Meow Wolf is an incredible immersive art space that is fun for all ages.
+Meow Wolf is one of the most fun things to do in Santa Fe!
+It’s an incredible immersive art space that is fun for all ages.
 It includes 70+ rooms of interactive art and where you choose your own adventure as you explore.
 The permanent exhibit is called ‘House of Eternal Return’ and is centered on a Victorian manor.
 You can pick up clues along the way to piece together a story, or just freely explore and admire all of the colors, textures, lights and sounds.
 There are many places where you can directly interact with the art.
 Some notable interactions include drumming on dinosaur bones to make music, dialing knobs to create a psychedelic rainbow all around you and pressing buttons to create a disco dance party.

 I don’t want to give too much away, but highlights for me included walking through a lifesize aquarium with neon trees, entering the closet of a kids bedroom to find a tiny village and exploring the backyard area full of greenery, glowing mushrooms and a jungle gym for kids and adults alike.